 The police officer who made the arrest in a DWI case often serves as an expert witness and may testify about a driver’s results on field sobriety tests.
 The officer may be asked to testify as to specific behavior or actions of the driver that indicated that the driver was impaired by alcohol.
 There are many questions about the reliability of field sobriety tests.
 There are also questions about whether police officers are fully skilled enough to make a determination as to whether a driver is actually intoxicated or not.
 In court, the testimony of the arresting police officer may be attacked regarding the results on field sobriety tests on the grounds that a driver’s failure on the tests was the result of a lack of coordination and not intoxication.
 The defense in a DWI case may question the police officer in the case as to whether he had a reliable amount of knowledge about the driver’s intoxication and may bring up the fact that the officer’s decision to make an arrest was based on merely subjective factors.

-The attorneys at the law firm of Xavier DWI Defense Attorneys are experienced in handling DWI cases.
-If you need a lawyer who can help you obtain the best possible outcome in your DWI case, call the law firm of Xavier DWI Defense Attorneys.
+The attorneys at the law firm of Nave DWI Defense Attorneys are experienced in handling DWI cases.
+If you need a lawyer who can help you obtain the best possible outcome in your DWI case, call the law firm of Nave DWI Defense Attorneys.